 Vendors have a massive opportunity to market life skills with high school curriculum courses and resources.
-Some might ask, “What do life skills, have to do with higher education?”
+Some might ask, “What do life skills have to do with higher education?”
 Well, everything.
-An example of this might be, if a student is unprepared to handle their finances, the repercussions of this will inevitably affect their academic performance, and potentially their enrollment.
+An example of this might be if a student is unprepared to handle their finances; the repercussions of this will inevitably affect their academic performance and potentially their enrollment.

-The “R” word, retention, is crucial for enrollment in higher education.
+Retention is crucial for enrollment in higher education.
 Retention also plays a key role in K-12 education.
 Retention means many things for all parties involved, including: